Davdouv/IMACMAN/README.md

 The main file is in the folder Code/IMACMAN_src
 All other files that you include in your main must be placed in :
--glimac/src/project for .cpp files -glimac/include/project for .hpp files
+- glimac/src/project for .cpp files
+- glimac/include/project for .hpp files
--assets for all assets files (.png, .mp3, .obj etc...)
+- assets for all assets files (.png, .mp3, .obj etc...)

 ## Tech